-Cold Front is a blend we developed especially for cold brew methods.
+Cold Front is a medium-roast blend we developed especially for cold brew methods.
 It's a refreshing cup with gentle blackberry notes and purple grape sweetness.
 The smooth, creamy body rounds out into a lingering caramel,

 We recommend two methods for brewing your Cold Front: Cold Brew and Iced Pour Over.

 The Cold Brew method of making iced coffee has been gaining popularity over the years and offers an alternative for people who have sensitive stomachs.
 The method consists of steeping coarsely ground coffee in cold, fresh water for up to 24 hours produces a low acid coffee concentrate when filtered.
 The generally accepted brewing time frame is between 12 and 24 hours.
 While it seems like a long time to wait, it produces a rich and dense coffee beverage, almost like a cold version of espresso.
 It is versatile, as you can drink it straight, or add water to create the equivalent of a cold brewed coffee.
 The liquid concentrate can be stored in the refrigerator for up to six weeks and can be cut with water as needed.

 Brewing coffee directly over ice is a quick alternative to the Cold Brew method.
 The Iced Pour Over technique produces a fresh, clean and aromatic iced coffee.
 There are a few different methods and brewers for utilizing this technique.
 We recommend the Chemex as our personal favorite iced pour over brewer.
 It's classic shape of high quality glass is easy to clean and versatile enough to excel at pour overs both hot and iced.

 From our blog: Four concoctions that will revamp your cold brew routine.